Steve973/pychub/docs/USER_GUIDE.md

   - Optional.
   - Repeatable option to supply multiple key-value pairs.
   - Values can be single items or space‑separated lists.
-  - Lists are parsed as YAML arrays in the `.chubconfig` file.
+  - lists are parsed as YAML arrays in the `.chubconfig` file.
   - Formats:
     - Single option with a single key-value pair:
       `--metadata-entry key=value`